hor00s/FunkScammers/README.md

 pip install mypy
 ```

+### Why use one installation over the other
+`SequenceMatcher` pros:
+- Built-in
+- Way less hardware demanding
+- Way smaller memory-wise

+`SequenceMatcher` cons:
+- Calculations are purely algorithmic ([semantic-similarity](https://en.wikipedia.org/wiki/Semantic_similarity)) and will leave the *context* of the sentence

+`Spacy` pros:
+- Calculatios are done by Machine Learning model ([en_core_web_lg](https://spacy.io/models/en))
+- Will attempt to understand the context of the text

+`Spacy` cons:
+- Heavy *memory wise*
+- More *hardware demading*
+- I personally find it to falsy rate un-related sentences very high (>0.7)

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file